-In sale and leaseback transactions, the Andbank Group has of the transaction, paying special attention to the market performance of office rental prices in comparison to rents stipulated by contract payable by the Andbank Group and the situation of sold assets.
+In sale and leaseback transactions, the Andbank Group has established a procedure to carry out a prospective follow up of the transaction, paying special attention to the market performance of office rental prices in comparison to rents stipulated by contract payable by the Andbank Group and the situation of sold assets.

 The review is carried out annually, unless exceptional circumstances in the office rental market make a higher frequency advisable.
-The Andbank Group plans to make the necessary provisions if, as a result of the aforementioned review, any permanent and significant situation requiring
+The Andbank Group plans to make the necessary provisions if, as a result of the aforementioned review, any permanent and significant situation requiring provision arises.